caltechlibrary/foliage/_sources/foliage-interface.md.txt

 ## Tab: change records

 The _Change records_ tab provides functionality for changing the values of fields in records.
 You can use it to add, change, or delete values.
-It currently works only for item and holdings records, and only for the _Temporary location_ and _Permanent location_ fields, though this may be expanded in the future.
+It currently works only for item and holdings records, and only for the _Temporary location_, _Permanent location_, and _Loan type_ fields, though this may be expanded in the future.

 <figure>
     <img src="_static/media/change-tab.png">